My love of the original Star Trek series and my distaste for all subsequent remakes prompted me to write this hub.

 Leonard Nimoy made a few wrong moves by wanting Spock to have more emotion.
 In the original series there was plenty of opportunities for him to act out a whole range of emotions in various scenarios: but these were to tell us that "something was wrong" eg. he was drugged, or possessed by another alien etc. How on earth they began to turn Spock into a milk sop is beyond my understanding.
 It's a bit like Star Wars turning the Wookie into a pussycat and giving plaintive sad cries all the time.
 Embarrassing decisions.

-Mel Carriere from San Diego California on July 01, 2015:
+Mel Carriere from Snowbound and down in Northern Colorado on July 01, 2015:

 I loved the TV series, although I am not what you would call a "Trekkie," but have yet to enjoy any of the multitude of movies based on the series.
 I realize that this was exactly because of what you mentioned here, they tinkered with the characters.
 Great hub.